Full electrolytic capacitor replacement, preventative or to fix leakage and age-related faults.

 Quick recap on a Japanese Pax-distributed Nintendo Power Glove.
 Came with some unexpected drama along the way but it sucked just as badly as ever at the end of it.

-This Sega Saturn NTSC-J Model 2 got a retrobrighting session and a PSU recap alongside the indigo GameCube.
+This Sega Saturn NTSC-J Model 2 got a PSU recap and a retrobriting pass alongside the indigo GameCube, with fresh power-board caps and the creamy-yellowed shell brought back closer to white.

 This NEC PC Engine Super CD-ROM² gave me a scare mid-recap when it lost the picture entirely.
 Turned out to be a resistor knocked off during SMD cap removal; found it on the paper towel and put it back.
 Also gained a new transport gear and an RGB amp.

-Recap and 7805 voltage regulator replacement on this Sega Mark III, plus a first attempt at retrobrighting.
+Recap and 7805 voltage regulator replacement on this Sega Mark III, plus a first attempt at retrobriting.
 Not perfect, but a marked improvement on the yellowed shell.

 Don't mix PSUs with incorrect mains voltages, kids.
 I accidentally did that on a Sony PlayStation NTSC-J while repairing and testing the controller ports on a friend's PS1.